-to reception and detention facilities to contact their client.
-Furthermore, a modification to the Asylum Act emphasises the right of the legal representative to be present at the personal interview even if the interview is conducted through a closed telecommunication network (i.e. either the translator or the case officer is not present at the same place as the asylum seeker).
+Section 37(4) of the Asylum Act provides that legal aid providers may attend the personal interview of the asylum seeker, have access to the documents produced during the procedure and have access to reception and detention facilities to contact their client.
+Furthermore, a modification to the Asylum Act emphasises the right of the legal representative to be present at the personal interview even if the interview is conducted through a closed telecommunication network (i.e., either the translator or the case officer is not present at the same place as the asylum seeker).
+195

 Legal aid providers may be attorneys, NGOs or law schools who have registered with the Legal Aid Service of the Judicial Affairs Office of the Ministry of Justice.
-Legal aid providers may specify which main legal field they specialise in, i.e. whether in criminal law, or civil and public administrative law.
+196 Legal aid providers may specify which main legal field they specialise in, i.e. whether in criminal law, or civil and public administrative law.
 As a general rule, beneficiaries of legal aid are free to select a legal aid provider of their own choice.
 This is facilitated by the legal aid offices around the country, which maintain lists and advise clients according to their specific needs.

-Since 2019, following a series of Court rulings, lawyers who are not yet members of the Bar Association can again represent asylum seekers in their administrative proceedings.
+Since 2019, following a series of Court rulings, 197 lawyers who are not yet members of the Bar Association can again represent asylum seekers in their administrative proceedings.